 Alice Dean (f)

-Our Assistant Nurse Practitioners specialise in areas including daibetes, wound management and respiratory conditions.
+Our Assistant Practitioners specialise in areas including daibetes, wound management and respiratory conditions.
 They are able to help patients manage their long-term conditions and help prevent hospital admissions.

 Kay Gray (f)